thinger-io/Docs/arduino/README.md

 thing["relay"] << invertedDigitalPin(PIN_NUMBER);
 ```

+**NOTE:** This syntactic sugar definition may not work correctly on non AVR devices, or devices that cannot read the digital status of an output pin.

 ### Define Output Resources

 This kind of resources will allow defining a resource for declaring a read-only resource, like a value obtained from a sensor, or a given variable in our sketch.